M.A. Special Education: Behavior Intervention Specialist (+ABAI Verified Course Sequence)

 You’ll need. . .

 Trinity Christian College’s Master of Arts in Special Education Behavior Intervention Specialist program offers a unique opportunity for multiple accomplishments.
-Trinity’s program is the only special education master’s degree program in the state of Illinois to combine the Learning Behavior Specialist II (LBS II): Behavior Intervention Specialist endorsement with the Behavior Analyst Certification Board, Inc® (BCBA) approved course sequence which allows our eligible teaching licensed students to sit for the Board Certified Behavior Analyst Examination® (BCBA).
+Trinity’s program is the only special education master’s degree program in the state of Illinois to combine the Learning Behavior Specialist II (LBS II): Behavior Intervention Specialist endorsement with the Association for Behavior Analysis International (ABAI) Verified Course Sequence (VCS) which allows our eligible students to complete the coursework associated with the Behavior Analyst Certification Board (BACB) coursework requirements to become a Board-Certified Behavior Analyst® (BCBA).
+Students will need to meet additional requirements per the BACB.

-Through the program, you will understand more deeply the wide range of difficult behaviors you already see in your classroom or profession and learn how to create behavior intervention plans based on observable data that will lead to significant behavioral change.
+Through the program, you will understand more deeply the wide range of difficult behaviors you already see in your classroom or profession.
+You will learn how to create high-quality behavior intervention plans based on observable data that will lead to significant behavioral change.
 You will also learn the technical language and principles of Applied Behavior Analysis and their applications to prepare you for the BACB® exam.
 The coursework focuses on applying behavioral analysis in schools or classrooms and in settings supporting children or adults with developmental disabilities.

 To see BACB Pass-Rate Data click HERE.